What is River Rafting?

 Grade 3: This is the middle class rapid, where the rapids are quite technical and require good judgment by the guide.

 Grade 4: Fell the real thrill of the river rafting, very tricky and risky.
-You need to be good rafter!
+You need to be a good rafter!

 Grade 5: Dangerous Rapids, where only the best ones can get through the waves without being toppled.